recursivetree/seat-inventory/documentation/seat-inventory.md

 2. Setting up seat-inventory

 #### Permissions
-seat-inventory provides two permissions: edit and view.
+seat-inventory provides three permissions: `edit`, `view` and `create workspaces`.
 A description of what they do is below.
 You can configure the permissions over the normal seat permission system under *Settings/Access Management*

 ##### Permission View Inventory